-EDL links to Control Points will use direct application-to-application data transfer using The Companyspecific Master Message Server and Client Message Server protocol.
-This protocol has built in security mechanisms, under which client connections are automatically established by The Company's Master Message Server to the remote EDL Client Server.
+EDL links to Control Points will use direct application-to-application data transfer using the National Grid ESO-specific Master Message Server and Client Message Server protocol.
+This protocol has built in security mechanisms, under which client connections are automatically established by National Grid ESO's Master Message Server to the remote EDL Client Server.
 There are no manual password changes associated with these protocols.